-A.Basis for preparation of consolidated financial statements:

-- (a)All subsidiaries are included in the Group's consolidated financial statements.
-Subsidiaries are all entities (including special purpose entities) over which the Group has the power to govern the financial and operating policies.
-In general, control is presumed to exist when the parent owns, directly or indirectly through subsidiaries, more than half of the voting power of an entity.
-The existence and effect of potential voting rights that are currently exercisable or convertible have been considered when assessing whether the Group controls another entity.
-Subsidiaries are fully consolidated from the date on which control is transferred to the Group.
-They are de-consolidated from the date that control ceases. - (b)Inter-company transactions, balances and unrealized gains or losses on transactions between companies within the Group are eliminated.
+- A. Basis for preparation of consolidated financial statements: - (a) All subsidiaries are included in the Group's consolidated financial statements.
+Subsidiaries are all entities (including structured entities) controlled by the Group.
+The Group controls an entity when the Group is exposed, or has rights, to variable returns from its involvement with the entity and has the ability to affect those returns through its power over the entity.
+Consolidation of subsidiaries begins from the date the Group obtains control of the subsidiaries and ceases when the Group loses control of the subsidiaries. - (b)Inter-company transactions, balances and unrealized gains or losses on transactions between companies within the Group are eliminated.
 Accounting policies of subsidiaries have been adjusted where necessary to ensure consistency with the policies adopted by the Group. - (c)Profit or loss and each component of other comprehensive income are attributed to the owners of the parent and to the non-controlling interests.
 Total comprehensive income is attributed to the owners of the parent and to the non-controlling interests even if this results in the non-controlling interests having a deficit balance.

-Owners hip (%)
+Ownership (%)

-December 31, December 31,
+a 1 · · · December 31, December 31, D

-Investor Subsidiary Main business activities 2014 2013 Description
+Investor Subsidiary Main business activities 2015 2014 Description

 Parade Parade Providing sales and 100 100 -

 Technologies, Technologies, marketing, general and

 Ltd. Inc. administrative, and

 research and development

 services to the Company

 Parade Parade Providing sales and 100 100 -

 Technologies, Technologies marketing, general and

-Ltd. Korea, Ltd. administrative services to the
+Ltd. Korea, Ltd. administrative services to

-Company
+the Company

 Parade Parade Providing research and 100 100 -

-Technologies, Technologies, development services to the
+Technologies, development services to 100 100

-Ltd. Ltd. (Nanjing) Company
+Ltd. Ltd. (Nanjing) the Company

+Ltd. Etd.
+(Panjing) the company

 Parade Parade Providing research and 100 100 -

-Technologies, Technologies, development services to the
+Technologies, Technologies, development services to

-Inc. Inc. (Shanghai) Company
+Inc. Inc. (Shanghai) the Company